digital-asset/ex-bond-issuance/README.md

 make deploy
 ```

-2. Run the cli script, after setting your token with dablc t.
+2. Run the cli script, after setting your token with `dablc t`.
 ```
 ./dabl-deploy.sh
 ```